 Creating/ Cooking family meals

 This area is rich in natural beauty and the history of both Native Americans and early settlers to the region.
 There are many historic structures remaining in the Great Smoky Mountains National Park, and there are museums that teach about settler life here.
-Here on the farm workawayers have the opportunity to learn about horse care and many of the projects that make up maintenance of a small farm.
+Here on the farm workawayers have the opportunity to learn about horse care and vegetable growing and many of the projects that make up maintenance of a small farm.
 I am always happy to learn from my workawayers as well--particularly as I get more into vegetable gardening.
-And I thoroughly enjoying sharing culinary traditions with my workawayers and swapping stories of travel.
+And I thoroughly enjoy sharing culinary traditions with my workawayers and swapping stories of travel.
 My favorite aspect of workaway is having the opportunity to meet so many people from different places, as well as the opportunity to be a part of their adventures.

 mowing, weeding and weed whacking, horse care, building fences, painting, chainsawing, burn piles, splitting wood, building garden boxes

 This host has indicated that they are interested in sharing their own language or learning a new language.

 You can contact them directly for more information.